jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Error handling if trade is unclosed (done)
 - Fully implement Binance (lower taker/maker fees - 0.01% compared to Krakens 0.26%) (done)
 - Trade logging json mechanism
+- Reduce latency between tweet and trade from 3s to <1s
 - Get a list of accounts to follow
 - Test for multiple other cryptos/alt coins
 - Mechanism for pulling out of all positions